Jonathan Lucroy: Chicago Cubs (2019)

 Only two days after Lucroy was released from the Angels, he was quickly signed to the Chicago Cubs, who were in need of a regular catcher to replace an injured Willson Contreras.
 Martin Maldonado, who had previously filled in for Contreras in times of injury, had just been traded to the Houston Astros in exchange for Tony Kemp, leaving the Cubs without a veteran catcher.
-Despite not having played in a major league game since his July concussion, Lucroy was added to the starting lineup the day after signing with the Cubs, batting behind Alex Wood to face Cole Hamels of the Philadelphia Phillies.
+Despite not having played in a major league game since his July concussion, Lucroy was added to the starting lineup the day after signing with the Cubs, batting eighth against Alex Wood of the Cincinnati Reds.
 When Contreras returned later in August, Lucroy was demoted to pinch hitter and third-string catcher, behind Contreras and backup Victor Caratini.
 On October 31, immediately after the conclusion of the 2019 World Series, Lucroy became a free agent.
 In his limited playing time with Chicago, Lucroy batted .189 in 53 at bats, with one home run and six RBI.
 He caught in 20 games, starting behind the plate for 14, and also made four appearances at first base.